dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 ##Nested Routes##
 As you would expect, nested routes correspond to fragments of the url.
 Below is a direct descendant of the **root** route named **vault** which has a path of **root.vault**:
 {%gist 3429110 %}
 In the above example, the **vault** route has a route of **/vault**, as well as a child state of **new** which in turn has a child state named **step1**.
 If a url of **/vault/new/step1** is requested, all three of these routes will be composed together and all 3 states or routes will be executed in sequence.
-Each **connectOutlets** method on each state or route will be executed, giving us a chance to change what is displayed on the page, that will reflect the change in application state as the url changes.
+Each **connectOutlets** method on each state or route will be executed, giving you a chance to change what is displayed on the page as the url changes and the application state changes.

 Below is a test that verifies a url of **/vault/new/step1** transitions to the correct state:
 {%gist 3429205 %}